PlaidWeb/publ-site/content/manual/api/entry.md

 * **`get`**: Get a header from the [entry file](/entry-format)

-    Note that if there's more than one of a header, it's undefined which one you retrieve.
+    Note that if there's more than one of a header, it's undefined which one this will retrieve.
     If you want to get more than one, use `get_all` instead.

 * **`get_all`**: Get all of a header type from an entry, as a list.